 how to become a snowbird

-If you have a lot of small items that you find you’re using year after year, would it be cheaper to get a storage unit or direct mail these items back and forth to yourself?
-Check out our storage unit estimator to see how much room you’d need in a storage unit and take a look at the shipping costs for USPS, UPS, and FedEx before making a decision.
+If you have a lot of small items that you use year after year, weigh the value of a storage unit versus mailing items back and forth.
+Check out our storage unit estimator to see how much room you’d need in a storage unit, and take a look at the shipping costs for USPSUPS, and FedEx before making a decision.

 10. Try Self Storage